All business licenses expire on April 30th of each year. Business License Renewal Forms are typically mailed to business owners during April.

 Businesses are responsible for the timely filing of their Business License Renewal Form and fees.
 The required license fee for each business is due on May 1st of each year and payable by May 31st of that year.
 Delinquent renewal penalties will accrue after June 30th.
 The license fee due date for insurance companies is May 31st.
 If the due date for payment falls on a Saturday or Sunday, or a federal, state, or City of Charleston observed holiday then payment is considered timely on the following business day.

-A licensee that submits a payment greater than the amount owed may request a refund.
-To be considered, a refund request must be submitted in writing to the Municipality before the June 1st immediately following the April 30th on which the payment was due.
+A licensee who submits a payment greater than the amount owed may request a refund.
+To be considered, a refund request must be submitted in writing to the Municipality before June 1st immediately following the April 30th on which the payment was due.

 Late Payment Penalties